Simply-Stream/TwitchApi/README.md

 | VideosApi                | ✅           | ❌      |
 | WhispersApi              | ✅           | ❌      |

-❗ = Tests can't be implemented due to lack of mock-api-data ️️ℹ️ = Some tests are available, some are missing due to lack of mock-api data
+❗ = Tests can't be implemented due to lack of mock-api-data.
+Mapping should work on Twitch prod systems ️️ℹ️ = Some tests are available, some are missing due to lack of mock-api data.
+Mapping should work on Twitch prod systems

 **Tested in this case means, that functional or unit tests exist.**